JulianJaffePinterest/druid/extensions-core/spark-extensions/README.md

   .load()
 ```

+Filters should be applied to the read-in data frame before any [Spark actions](http://spark.apache.org/docs/2.4.5/api/scala/index.html#org.apache.spark.sql.Dataset) are triggered, to allow predicates to be pushed down to the reader and avoid full scans of the underlying Druid data.

 ## Writer
 The writer writes Druid segments directly to deep storage and then updates the Druid cluster's metadata, bypassing the running cluster entirely.